Table of Contents

 Who Should Pay Income Tax?

-Income tax is a direct tax imposed by the government on income earned by individuals and entities.
-The tax is calculated based on the taxpayer’s earnings in a financial year (April 1st to March 31st).
+Income tax is a direct tax levied on income earned by individuals and entities.
+The tax is calculated based on earnings over a financial year (April 1st to March 31st).
+Understanding who should pay income tax—and how much—is crucial for all taxpayers in India.
 It is one of the primary ways the government collects revenue to provide public services such as healthcare, education, transportation, and welfare programs.
 Understanding who should pay income tax and how much to pay is important for all taxpayers in India.

 In this guide, we’ll explore income tax slabs, who is required to pay, different tax regimes, and much more.